 Hezbollah and the Media as Its Propaganda Tool

 Hezbollah believes that it needs to document and film everything.
-The media is source of putting Hezbollah’s activity out in the open.
-The media coverage by news channels and news agencies besides Al-Manar keep Hezbollah in the limelight and keep it relevant.
+The media is the source of putting Hezbollah’s activity out in the open.
+The media coverage by news channels and news agencies besides Al-Manar keeps Hezbollah in the limelight and keeps it relevant.
 Hezbollah uses newspapers, magazines, social media and news broadcasts to document all of its successes.
 After every attack it carries out, it uses the media to claim responsibility for them.
 On 6th October, 2012, Hezbollah launched a drone attack on Israel.
-The drone was intercepted by the IDF once it breached the Israeli airspace and was shot down.
+The drone was intercepted by the IDF once it breached Israeli airspace and was shot down.

 Hezbollah projects a softer image of itself on social media platforms in order to bypass the anti-terrorism security measures in place.
 So it glorifies images of its fallen soldiers or “martyrs”.
-The Attansakiyeh group is a Lebanon based website that operates multiple accounts on Facebook, Twitter, Instagram, Telegram, and YouTube.11 On these accounts, it posts pictures of deceased Hezbollah fighters, pro-Hezbollah content including speeches from leaders supporting the group.
+The Attansakiyeh group is a Lebanon-based website that operates multiple accounts on Facebook, Twitter, Instagram, Telegram, and YouTube.11 On these accounts, it posts pictures of deceased Hezbollah fighters and pro-Hezbollah content including speeches from leaders supporting the group.

 A perfect example of the use of media by Hezbollah to spread propaganda is the 2006 Second Lebanon War.
 In most of the news coverage of the war, the message was that Israel’s response to the cross-border attacks by Hezbollah was disproportionate.
 It overreacted and caused severe damage to the lives of Lebanese civilians.
 Al-Arabiya and Al-Jazeera continuously ran stories on the war.
 An Arabic newspaper, Asharq Al-Awsat, published 24 photographs during the war and 22 of these pictures showed the damage done by IDF.12